kubestellar/kubestellar/docs/poc2023q1/outline.md

 can be built-in to the apiserver, it can be defined by a CRD, its API group can be delegated by an APIService to a custom external server (each of the latter two is sometimes called "aggregation").
-Note also that a resourece may be defined in edge clusters one way (e.g., by being built into kube-apiserver) and in the workload management workspace another way (e.g., by a CustomResourceDefinition).
+Note also that a resource may be defined in edge clusters one way (e.g., by being built into kube-apiserver) and in the workload management workspace another way (e.g., by a CustomResourceDefinition).

 In this PoC, all edge clusters are considered to have the same built-in resources and namespaces.

+As a matter of scoping the work here, it is also assumed that each API group built into the edge clusters supports the API versions chosen by the conflict resolution rules below when they are applied to the workload sources.

 At deployment time the workload management platform is configured with lists of resources and namespaces built into the edge clusters.